Debbie Vaughn, L.Ac.

 From there I moved to Colorado where I completed a term of service with Americorps.
 I was a Maternal/Child Health Educator, medical translator and Doula (birth coach) working primarily with underserved pregnant women.
 I worked under a midwife who trained me in pregnancy health and natural childbirth.
 When my term was complete, I moved to San Diego to begin my 4 year Master’s degree in Acupuncture and Oriental Medicine at PCOM, a school known for its strength in biomedical sciences.
 After school I apprenticed under a talented and well respected acupuncturist who taught me a tremendous amount about treating pain, nutrition and how to make treatments comfortable and effective for the patient.
 I completed my oriental medicine degree at AOMA Graduate School of Integrative Medicine in Austin.
 I loved every minute of treating patients as an intern.
 I was missing working with pregnant women and births so I took a part-time job at a birthing center.
 I helped women through natural childbirth and provided mothers and newborns with their 1st 6 hours of postpartum care.

 After I graduated from acupuncture school I started a practice out of my home.
 There is nothing more exciting and satisfying than seeing my patients take charge of their health and find relief from their problems.
 I am always learning ways to enhance my practice just as I have been doing since I was 15.
-Currently I am earning my doctorate in acupuncture and oriental medicine and will graduate July 2015.
+Currently I am earning my doctorate in acupuncture and oriental medicine.
 I have also begun teaching the master's degree classes at AOMA.
 This is truly my life’s passion and love.
 This work is a living dream for me and never feels like work at all.
 I look forward to treating you and would like to warmly welcome you as a patient!